Postponement of the Oct.1 Pate Swap Meet

 For reference, we were expecting over 200,000 people to attend the Pate Swap Meet during its run and needed a much higher number than ten people at a time to make a successful event.

 However, the Pate Swap Meet will return at a new date in April dates in 2021.
-The next Pate Swap Meet will be April 22, 2021, through May 1, 2021.
+The next Pate Swap Meet will be April 22, 2021, through April 24, 2021.
 The move-in and set-up date for Pate Vendors will be Wednesday, April 21, 2021.
-Please note that the new dates are a week earlier than our normal dates due to a recently-scheduled NASCAR race at Texas Motor Speedway.
-We agreed to move the 2021 Pate Swap Meet up one week to accommodate the Speedway and NASCAR.
+Vendor move-out and clean-up will be Sunday, April 25, 2021.
+Please note that the new dates are a week earlier than our normal dates due to a recently-scheduled IndyCar Series race at Texas Motor Speedway.
+We agreed to move the 2021 Pate Swap Meet up one week to accommodate our colleagues at the Speedway.

 Any Pate Vendor who wishes to cancel their spaces orders will receive a refund.
 If you wish to cancel your space order, please complete the form above PLUS call our Registrar, Ms. Gail Moore, at (713) 649-0922 to confirm your cancellation and make final arrangements.